Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: 2D-to-3D Matching

 This theorem shows that we can find a globally optimal matching in polynomial time.
-Nonetheless, this may still lead to a high running time since we have to find for each vertex $y\in\cV_N$ a shortest path in $\cG_{M\times N}$.
-In order to circumvent this problem we follow a branch-and-bound strategy that is inspired by the method of~\cite{Appleton-2003}.
+Nonetheless, this may still lead to a high runtime since we have to find for each vertex $y\in\cV_N$ a shortest path in $\cG_{M\times N}$.
+In order to circumvent this problem we follow a branch-and-bound strategy inspired by the method of~\cite{Appleton-2003}.

-We observe that in practice we only have to compute a few shortest paths if we employ Algorithm~\ref{algo:B+B}.
 The main idea is to follow a coarse-to-fine strategy.
-First we compute the shortest path between $\{0\}\times R$ and $\{m\}\times R$, which connects $(0,i)$ with $(m,j)$.
-If this path connects the corresponding points, \ie, $i=j$, we found a matching path.
-Otherwise, we separate the region $R$ into two sub-regions, $R_1$ containing $i$ and $R_2$ containing $j$, and recompute shortest paths in those smaller sub-regions.
-Since the shortest path of corresponding sub-regions will not include the previously computed path, we can use its length as lower bound for both $R_1$ and $R_2$.
-Thus, we can control the order in which these subdomains are processed.
+First we compute the shortest path between the sets $\{0\}\times R$ and $\{m\}\times R$, which connects $(0,i)$ with $(m,j)$.
+In the first iteration, we set $R = \cV_N$.
+In this case $i$ and $j$ do not need to coincide but the energy of this path provides a lower bound on the optimal closed solution.
+If this path connects the corresponding points, \ie, $i=j$, we found a valid path.
+Otherwise, we separate the region $R$ into two sub-regions, $R_1$ containing $i$ and $R_2$ containing $j$, and recompute shortest paths starting and ending in $\{0\}\times R_i$ and $\{m\}\times R_i$ respectively.
+Since the shortest path of corresponding sub-regions will exclude the previously computed path, the optimal path in both $R_1$ and $R_2$ will have a larger energy than from the previously computed path.
+Thus, a natural order in which the subregions should be processed is induced.
 We propose to separate $R$ with respect to the geodesic distance $\dist_N$ on the target shape $N$.
-After we found our first matching path, we still have to process those subdomains whose lower bound is smaller than the computed matching path.
-Afterwards, we are sure that we found the globally optimal matching path $\Gamma_\phi$.
+We continue this process until we find our first matching path with $i = j$.
+Then, we still have to process those subdomains whose lower bound is smaller than the computed matching path.
+Afterwards, we are sure we found the globally optimal matching path $\Gamma_\phi$.
+See Figure~\ref{fig:bandb} for an illustration of one iteration.